 They are available in most work-related retirement plans, and you can invest in them in most other types of accounts as well.
 However, if you are nearer to retirement, consider whether your withdrawals will be too large to withstand the investment risk before choosing one.

 Like any investment, remember there are risks and fees you need to be aware of.
-While target date funds make it easy to ‘set it’ be careful to not ‘forget it’.
+While target-date funds simplify investing, be careful to not ‘set it’ and ‘forget it’.
 Review your investment allocations and fees at least annually to ensure they are still working for you.

 Article written by, Guest Contributor Julie Grandstaff a veteran of the financial services industry.
 She spent her career managing investments for institutions as well as individuals and retired at the age of 51 after reaching her savings goals.
+Julie is the author of Save Yourself: Your Guide to Saving for Retirement and Building Financial Security.
 She lives with her husband Jeff in Portland, Oregon, and blogs about saving and investing for retirement at juliegrandstaff.com.
-Look for her upcoming book, Save Yourself: Your Guide to Saving for Retirement and Building Financial Security.